cemalyilmaz/push-sender/README.md

 Send the last message update device selection, template file and template contents
 ### send 4:
 Send the last message update project, device selection, template file and template contents
+### send [type] --dry:
+Same as send but do not actually send the message, only logs the options selected.

 ### build message
 build message with prompt if any template property given.